dotnet/csharpstandard/standard/types.md

 - For any reference type `T`, the annotation `?` in `T?` indicates that `T?` a nullable type, whereas the unannotated `T` is non-nullable.
 - No diagnostic warnings related to nullability are generated.
-- The null-forgiving operator `!` has no effect because warnings aren't generated.
+- The null-forgiving operator `!` (§Null-Forgiving-Expressions) sets the null state of its operand to *not null*.

 > *Example*:
 >